Swirrl/grafter-docs/_howto/921_pipeline.md

 ### Type

 Next we would like to get the type: in this case we want to have: "museums".
-Instead of modifying source data we will just add a new column with the modified data:
+Instead of modifying source data we will just add a new column with the modified data.
+Basically we take the column 0 data, apply the function uriify-type, and add the result to a new column:

 {% highlight clojure %}
 (defn pipeline [path-csv]
  (-> (parse-csv path-csv)
      (drop-rows 1)
      (swap {3 4})
      (derive-column uriify-type 0)))
 {% endhighlight %}

 ![Swap Screenshot](/assets/921_pipeline_5.png)